AviatrixSystems/Docs/HowTos/tgw_plan.rst

 |connect_domain_2|

-Click the View page under Transit Gateway Orchestrator and click each expandable circles to see what has been created, as shown below.
+Click the View page under AWS Transit Gateway Orchestrator and click each expandable circles to see what has been created, as shown below.

 |plan_view|